Whenever I look at my fountain pens, I can’t help but ask myself, “What did just happen?”

 I am still in awe how one subdued pen started these all.

-What started my fountain pen craze?
+What started my love for fountain pens

 I began my love for fountain pens with my low-key Parker, the red fountain pen from the utmost left (see photo above).
 I bought it only for compliance in one of my law school subjects.
 My bright and beautiful law prof professor therein (Atty.
 Ranada) wanted us to use fountain pens.
 So, I grabbed the chance when Parker pens went on promo.